Harvard Extension Courses in Biotechnology

 Margaret A. Lynch PhD, Director of Undergraduate-Faculty Research Partnerships, Brandeis University

-Prerequisites: Instructors assume that students already have undergraduate degrees in an area of life, physical, or computer science, as well as professional scientific training.
-Scientists coming from a physical or computer science background should successfully complete BIOS E-1a and BIOS E-1b as well as BIOS E-12 or their equivalents before attempting to take BIOT E-200.
+Prerequisites: Students without a background in life sciences should successfully complete BIOS E-1a (offered previously) or BIOS E-1ax, and BIOS E-12 or their equivalents before attempting to take BIOT E-200.
 EXPO E-42c is strongly recommended.
 Students must earn a satisfactory score on the mandatory test of critical reading and writing skills or a B or higher grade in the alternate expository writing course.

 BIOT E-220 Section 1 (25749)